BlastillROID/BlastillROID/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on understanding myself...
 - 🌱 I’m currently learning Rust Web Dev
 - 👯 I’m looking to collaborate on Cloud Projects
 - 💬 Ask me just about anything